 The first international match between England and Scotland took place in Edinburgh in March 1871 before these laws had been approved.
 The two sides agreed to use the rules of Rugby School with a couple of minor changes.
 Scotland won the game.

-Although both rugby and association football took time to gain general acceptance, it was rugby that proved to be the more popular sport in the 1860s and 1870s.
-Soccer, with its eventual appeal to the working man, overtook it in the 1880s.
+Although both rugby and association football took time to gain general acceptance, it was rugby that proved to be the more popular sport in the 1860s and 1870s, being readily adopted by the middle classes.
+Soccer, with its eventual appeal to the working man, overtook it from the late 1880s onward.

 In the early years of the RFU there were 20 players on each side, consisting of 17 forwards and 3 full backs.
 This was reduced to 15 players for the Varsity match between Oxford and Cambridge in 1875, and 15-a-side was subsequently generally adopted, the first 15-a-side international match taking place in 1877.